 Tendering for government contracts can be a competitive process.
-This tends to focus on value-adding techniques and not just an initial low price.
+This tends to focus on value-adding techniques and not just "lowest price wins".

 The construction industry is renowned for competitive tendering and has possibly been given a bad name in low-price tendering methods.
 However, framework agreements (which are common in construction and other industries) are a perfect example of a competitive process benefiting the winning bidders.
 Suppliers have access to ongoing work, sometimes by multiple government bodies, without having to tender each time, although this is quite competitive.

-Understanding the principles behind competitive tendering for government contracts can help guide your bid submission and doesn’t need to be a challenging task.
-Following the below steps will ensure you submit a competitive bid.
+Understanding the principles behind competitive tendering for local government contracts can help guide your bid submission and doesn’t need to be a challenging task.
+Following the below steps will ensure you submit a competitive bid, and stay part of the competitive tender process.

 Value for money

-The main benefit perceived in competitive tendering for government contracts is value for money.
+The main benefit perceived in the competitive tendering process for government contracts is value for money.
 It is thought that a more competitive process will drive down prices and drive up added value, as firms all strive to showcase themselves as the most attractive choice for the contract.
 Typically, this is done via a competitive price and then further benefits which the contracting authority will gain.
-This should not be based on a low price alone.
+This should not be based on a low price alone, which may cut corners.
 Examples of added value might be:

 - Additional small-scale works delivered for free